leyiqiang/leyiqiang/source/_posts/CPP-Best-Practices-and-Notes-part-9.md

   When argument n is passed to the function, the function parameter ref is set as a reference to argument n.
 This allows the function to change the value of n through ref.

 - Pass arguments by non-const reference (rather than by pointer) when the argument needs to be modified by the function.

+- Pass non-pointer, non-fundamental data type variables (such as structs) by (const) reference, unless you know that passing it by value is faster.

+## 9.19 For-each Loops

+- In for-each loops element declarations, if your elements are non-fundamental types, use references or const references for performance reasons.

+## 9.22 An Introduction to std::array

+- Pass std::array by const.
+This is to prevent the compiler from making a copy of the std::array when the std::array was passed to the function (for performance reasons).

+- Always pass std::array by reference or const reference.